 C immediately after the Civil War

-D decades after black males won the right to vote
+D at the same time that black males won the right to vote

 Question #8